Hong5489/Hong5489.github.io/_posts/2022-02-19-techraj-challenge.md

 But what does the 5 numbers means?
 Clearly not in ASCII range

-At first I thought it was number of bits, but it was 0-8 so definitely not
+At first I thought it was number of bits used in LSB steg, but it was 0-8 so definitely not

 Whatever just tried running `zsteg` (Popular stego tool for PNG image)